BivittatusDB/BivittatusDB/README.md

 - **Basic CRUD Operations**: Supports basic Create, Read, Update, and Delete operations.
 - **Indexing**: Efficient data retrieval with indexing mechanisms.
 - **Transaction Management**: Implements transaction management to ensure data consistency.
-- **Security**: All databases are triple layer encrypted with a user defined password for each database.
+- **Security**: All databases are asymmetrically encrypted with a user defined password for each database.

 ## Installation
 To install this, use the following command, as the latest commit could (and probably does) have a few errors, but the last stable release is working (as far as we know):